Add To Favorites

 Happy birthday, Queen Victoria!
 In parts of Canada, the Monday before May 25 is still celebrated to honor this famous queen.
 Join in the Maypole dancing.

 Every year, people in Victoria, British Columbia, celebrate Queen Victoria’s birthday with Maypole dancing in front of the grand Parliament building.
 Why do hundreds of children participate in this event?
 Why is it not celebrated in Quebec?
-Find out more about this unique holiday!
+Have students find out more about this unique holiday!
 Here are a few ideas of ways to show the festivities in honor of Queen Victoria, whose British reign ended more than a century ago.
-Use your own imagination to create a 3-D project!
+Students create a unique 3-D project!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step